IbrahimTanyalcin/Cahir/components/simpleUpload/README.md

 simpleUploadEl.enableTextarea(); //enables textarea
-simpleUploadEl.disableDragndrop(); //disables drag and drop simpleUploadEl.enableDragndrop(); //enables drag and drop simpleUploadEl.setHeaderTitle("custom-title"); //changes the default SimpleChat title simpleUploadEl.setPlaceholder(ph); //replaces the default placeholder string simpleUploadEl.setOverrideMime(mime); //overrides the automatic mime detection with the passed mime argument, like 'text/plain'.
+simpleUploadEl.disableDragndrop(); //disables drag and drop simpleUploadEl.enableDragndrop(); //enables drag and drop simpleUploadEl.setHeaderTitle("custom-title"); //changes the default FileUpload title simpleUploadEl.setPlaceholder(ph); //replaces the default placeholder string simpleUploadEl.setOverrideMime(mime); //overrides the automatic mime detection with the passed mime argument, like 'text/plain'.
 If no argument is given, it is removed. simpleUploadEl.setFilenameMessage(msg); //replaces the default invalid filename message